 Kindly let your instructor know of any injuries.
-Contra-indications for aerial classes: glaucoma, heart-conditions, fused spine, pregnancy beyond doctor recommendation.
+Contra-indications for aerial classes: glaucoma, heart-conditions, fused spine, pregnancy/postpartum without doctor clearance.

 Clothing requirements: tight-fitting; no zippers or metal; under-arms covered.
 Jewelry off.
 T-shirt on!
 No perfume.

-Please pre-register for all aerial classes at least an hour in advance and arrive 15 minutes early to ensure you can safely enjoy the class.
+Please pre-register for all aerial classes at least an hour in advance and arrive 15 minutes early to ensure you can safely enjoy the class and have the chosen apparatus that you want set up.
 Since space is limited and setup time is necessary, we are not able to accommodate late arrivals to Aerial classes.
 If you sign up and do not show up to this limited space class, you will still be charged for the class.